Vision-Live/al-folio/_pages/about_ste.md

-A friendly fella who helped make this website
+The person who helped make this website